alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <script type="text/javascript" src="js/cocaine_smuggling_4.js"> </script>
 <p style="text-align: center"><b>Juanes network</b>: 51 vertices and 93 edges.<p/><br >

-In terms of network metrics, these networks have low [density](https://bookdown.org/omarlizardo/_main/2-9-density.html) (which means they are sparse),  negative [assortativity](https://en.wikipedia.org/wiki/Assortativity) (which means that high degree nodes have a slight tendency to connect with low degree nodes) and relatively low [average clustering](https://en.wikipedia.org/wiki/Clustering_coefficient).
-Since these networks are relatively small in size, a [degree distribution](https://en.wikipedia.org/wiki/Degree_distribution) analysis would not be so meaningful.
-However, a short preliminary calculation using [powerlaw](https://pypi.org/project/powerlaw/)’s Python package have shown more accordance with free scale distributions when compared to exponential distributions.
+In terms of network metrics, these networks exhibit low [density](https://bookdown.org/omarlizardo/_main/2-9-density.html) (i.e, they are sparse), negative [assortativity](https://en.wikipedia.org/wiki/Assortativity) (which means that high degree nodes have a slight tendency to connect to low degree nodes), and relatively low [average clustering](https://en.wikipedia.org/wiki/Clustering_coefficient).
+Since these networks are relatively small in size, an analysis of the [degree distribution](https://en.wikipedia.org/wiki/Degree_distribution) would not be so informative.
+However, a brief preliminary calculation using [Powerlaw](https://pypi.org/project/powerlaw/)’s Python package showed that power law distributions were in better agreement compared to the exponential distributions.
 The community structure analysis was also not very helpful.
-Although I have used [Infomap](https://www.mapequation.org/infomap/) for coloring the nodes according to each module, I was not able to find community structures with the [Bayesian SBM](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html).
-See below some of the main metrics I have calculated for these networks.
+Although I used [Infomap](https://www.mapequation.org/infomap/) to color the nodes according to each module, I was unable to find community structures using the [Bayesian SBM](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html).
+Below are some of the main metrics I calculated for these networks.

 <br>